(c) 2024 PillSync.com

 Important Administration Information

-• Pediatric patients: Perform fecal occult blood testing; if there is unexplained blood in the stool, perform colonoscopy/sigmoidoscopy.
+• Pediatric Patients: Perform fecal occult blood testing.
+If new or unexplained blood in the stool, perform colonoscopy/sigmoidoscopy and upper GI endoscopy.
 (2.1, 5.1)

-• Obtain baseline laboratory assessments (bilirubin, alkaline phosphatase, lipase and amylase).
+• Adult and Pediatric Patients: Obtain baseline laboratory assessments (bilirubin, alkaline phosphatase, lipase and amylase).
 (2.1, 5.3)

 Dosage and Administration